stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *... tear down with monitoring and logging and linting, but I needed to ensure that data is secure in transit and that IAM roles are as tight as possible.  this demo video is about the latter.
+> *... tear down with monitoring and logging and linting, but I needed to ensure that data is secure in transit and that IAM roles are as tight as possible.
+This demo video is about the latter.
 I would like to show you how I learned about IAM roles and policies and how to tighten those up so that the bits of my infra are given only permissions needed to do their jobs.
 In my architecture ...*

 ### Working infra